HolmesLab/holmeslab/docs/PCX/scan-session.md

 *You'll be paid $60 for the 2.5 hours of MRI and surveys at the MRI session, and will receive a link to do an additional 1hr of surveys at home, for an additional $30*

 *There is also an optional smartphone tracking component, where you would be paid based on the number of DAILY surveys you complete:*
 - $5 for 5-9 survey days completed
 - $10 for 10-14 survey days completed
 - $15 for 15-19 survey days completed
 - $30 for 20-24 survey days completed
 - $35 for 25+ survey days completed

 *This would last for up to 6 months ($210 total for the smartphone component).
-However, you can uninstall the app at any time if you would like to leave the study.*
+You can uninstall the app at any time if you would like to leave the study.*

 **Signature Boxes:**